minerva-montse/P_median_ClassicalFormlation/README.md

  - Solve the p-median classical formulation
  - Uses CPLEX 12.8
  - Can solve the linear relexation by changing the nature of variables, only comment/uncomment lines where needed.
+ - Uses instances pmed01 - pmed40 from the OR-Library